 To equip orphaned youth with the necessary education and skills that enable them to become self-reliant productive members of the society; by providing relevant, practical and impactful support schemes in response to their needs.

-The Board of Trustees, headed by Her Majesty Queen Rania Al-Abdullah, governs Al-Aman Fund.
-The Board of Trustees includes HE Chief Islamic Justice / Imam of the Hashemite Court, HE Governor of Central Bank, HE Minister of Finance in addition to other influential and renowned members from the private and public sectors.
+The Board of Trustees, headed by Her Majesty Queen Rania Al-Abdullah governs Al-Aman Fund.
+The Board of Trustees includes H.E.
+Governor of Central Bank as the Vice Chairperson, His Eminence the Chief Justice of the Hashemite Kingdom of Jordan, H.E.
+Minister of Social Development, H.E.
+Bassem Al-Salem and Mr. Eyad Asali.
 The Board is tasked with drawing the broad policies of the Fund and approving the strategies needed to execute its plans, in addition to creating the rules for the management of the Fund, supervising their activities, defining the tasks and responsibilities of the Board of Directors, and approving the regulations and rules governing the financial and administrative activities of Al-Aman Fund.

 The team at Al-Aman Fund works hand in hand to achieve the overall objectives of the Fund.
 Every team member is dedicated to the success of the organization and to securing the future of the orphaned youth in Jordan.

 The Fund cooperates with 24 Orphan Care Centers for boarding students